 - 3.1.1 Daily weather forecasts are received throughout the winter period and are specific to Flintshire County Council.
-The forecast is currently provided by MeteoGroup who are the largest private weather forecasting organisation in Europe.
-MeteoGroup utilise their experience at weather forecasting combined with information provided by Ice Prediction sensors situated at:
+The forecast is currently provided by MetDesk.
+MetDesk utilise their experience at weather forecasting combined with additional data from weather models and information provided by Ice Prediction sensors situated at:

 - 1. A55 at Brynford

 - 2. A541 at Hendre

-to predict the weather for a 36 hour period from 12 noon daily.
+to predict the weather for a 36 hour period from approximately 12-noon daily.
 The weather forecast is provided through a web based system and this forms the basis of the decision making process with regards to gritting actions taken in the interest of road safety over the succeeding 24 hours.

 - 3.1.2 The Forecast Provider provides forecast information in the in the following format: - Projected road surface temperature graphs for two ice sensor sites within the County and others in the neighbouring Counties.
-These sites have been specifically chosen to provide information which is considered representative of the whole County. - A site specific forecast for each of the ice sensor sites covering a 36-hour period from the time of issue (normally 12:00 hrs). - A 24-hour consultancy service, staff can talk to forecasters at the Weather Centre to expand on the general forecast. - A 2-10 day forecast text indicating the outlook. - A morning summary in text describing the events of the night before and a preliminary forecast covering the succeeding 24 hours. - Alerts and forecast amendments electronically and by direct contact throughout the 24 hour period. - 3.1.3 A cross boundary partnership approach is adopted throughout the North Wales Group of Authorities to ensure an effective and consistent service delivery. - 3.1.4 A North Wales protocol for distributing daily weather forecasting information and proposed action details has been formally adopted.
-This has been coordinated through the North and Mid-Wales Trunk Road Agency (NMWTRA) and has established improved communications between neighbouring Authorities, NMWTRA and North Wales Police.
+These sites have been specifically chosen to provide information which is considered representative of the whole County. - A site specific forecast for each of the ice sensor sites covering a 36hour period from the time of issue (normally 12:00 hrs). - A 24-hour consultancy service, staff can talk to forecasters at the Weather Centre to expand on the general forecast. - A 2-5 day forecast text indicating the outlook. - A morning summary in text describing the events of the night before and a preliminary forecast covering the succeeding 24 hours. - Alerts and forecast amendments electronically and by direct contact throughout the 24 hour period. - 3.1.3 A cross boundary partnership approach is adopted throughout the North Wales Authorities and in conjunction with North & Mid Wales Trunk Road Agency (NMWTRA) to ensure an effective and consistent service delivery. - 3.1.4 A North Wales protocol for distributing daily weather forecasting information and proposed action details has been formally adopted.
+This has been coordinated through the North and Mid Wales Trunk Road Agency (NMWTRA) and has established improved communications between neighbouring Authorities, NMWTRA and North Wales Police.
 The actions of all the North Wales Authorities are recorded on the Forecast Provider web page for all partner authorities to view.

-- 3.2 Priority of Roads - 3.2.1 Roads within the Authority have been prioritised for treatment into Priority 1, 2 and 3 routes. - 3.2.2 Priority 1 routes are roads carrying substantial volumes of traffic having characteristics, which require protection from frost throughout the night.
+3.2 Priority of Roads

+- 3.2.1 Roads within the Authority have been prioritised for treatment into Priority 1, 2 and 3 routes. - 3.2.2 Priority 1 routes are roads carrying substantial volumes of traffic having characteristics, which require protection from frost throughout the night.
 These routes form the spinal road network of the Authority and merit high priority to sustain the free flowing movement of traffic.
 They include:- - Trunk Roads (48kms) - Class A Roads (151kms) - Class B and C Roads (351kms) - Strategic/ Important Bus Routes (8 bus services or more per hour) - Main access roads to schools or establishments of higher education - Town centre access and distributor roads through villages and housing estates - Industrial Estate Roads (10.1Kms)